YS19999/inds-cov-and-dbdaml/README.md

 ## dbdaml

-The dbdaml code is in another branch
+The dbdaml code is in another branch.